 CREATE TABLE `users` ( `id` INTEGER PRIMARY KEY, `email` VARCHAR(250) NOT NULL, CONSTRAINT `uq_email` UNIQUE (`email`) );

-Alternatively, if you do not need conflict handling for the "email
+Alternatively, if you do not need conflict handling for the "email" column, you could remove the "ON CONFLICT" clause from your "INSERT" statement:

 INSERT INTO `users` (`id`, `email`) VALUES (1, '[email protected]');